Natixis Advisors L.P. Boosts Stock Position in Church & Dwight Co., Inc. (NYSE:CHD)

-Natixis Advisors L.P. boosted its position in Church & Dwight Co., Inc. (NYSE:CHD – Free Report) by 19.3% in the 1st quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 142,026 shares of the company’s stock after buying an additional 23,026 shares during the quarter.
-Natixis Advisors L.P.’s holdings in Church & Dwight were worth $12,556,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Natixis Advisors L.P. increased its stake in Church & Dwight Co., Inc. (NYSE:CHD – Free Report) by 19.3% in the first quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The fund owned 142,026 shares of the company’s stock after buying an additional 23,026 shares during the period.
+Natixis Advisors L.P. owned about 0.06% of Church & Dwight worth $12,556,000 at the end of the most recent reporting period.

-A number of other institutional investors and hedge funds have also bought and sold shares of CHD.
-Sei Investments Co. grew its holdings in shares of Church & Dwight by 11.7% during the 1st quarter.
-Sei Investments Co. now owns 148,186 shares of the company’s stock valued at $14,670,000 after purchasing an additional 15,509 shares during the last quarter.
-Sequoia Financial Advisors LLC increased its holdings in shares of Church & Dwight by 27.8% in the first quarter.
-Sequoia Financial Advisors LLC now owns 3,078 shares of the company’s stock worth $306,000 after buying an additional 670 shares during the period.
-Candriam Luxembourg S.C.A. lifted its stake in shares of Church & Dwight by 226.2% in the 1st quarter.
-Candriam Luxembourg S.C.A. now owns 55,918 shares of the company’s stock valued at $5,557,000 after acquiring an additional 38,777 shares during the last quarter.
-Baird Financial Group Inc. lifted its stake in shares of Church & Dwight by 119.2% in the 1st quarter.
-Baird Financial Group Inc. now owns 22,674 shares of the company’s stock valued at $2,253,000 after acquiring an additional 12,328 shares during the last quarter.
-Finally, Brown Brothers Harriman & Co. boosted its holdings in Church & Dwight by 54.6% during the 1st quarter.
-Brown Brothers Harriman & Co. now owns 1,702 shares of the company’s stock valued at $169,000 after acquiring an additional 601 shares during the period.
+A number of other large investors have also recently added to or reduced their stakes in CHD.
+American Century Companies Inc. raised its stake in shares of Church & Dwight by 18.4% in the 1st quarter.
+American Century Companies Inc. now owns 24,656 shares of the company’s stock valued at $2,158,000 after purchasing an additional 3,833 shares in the last quarter.
+Envestnet Asset Management Inc. raised its stake in Church & Dwight by 6.7% during the first quarter.
+Envestnet Asset Management Inc. now owns 163,870 shares of the company’s stock valued at $14,488,000 after buying an additional 10,251 shares in the last quarter.
+Greenleaf Trust lifted its holdings in Church & Dwight by 7.3% during the 1st quarter.
+Greenleaf Trust now owns 7,534 shares of the company’s stock worth $666,000 after buying an additional 514 shares during the last quarter.
+Ironwood Investment Counsel LLC grew its position in shares of Church & Dwight by 3.5% in the 1st quarter.
+Ironwood Investment Counsel LLC now owns 6,211 shares of the company’s stock worth $549,000 after acquiring an additional 211 shares in the last quarter.
+Finally, Edmond DE Rothschild Holding S.A. bought a new stake in shares of Church & Dwight in the 1st quarter valued at approximately $82,000.
 82.79% of the stock is currently owned by institutional investors.

-Church & Dwight (NYSE:CHD – Get Free Report) last released its earnings results on Friday, July 28th.
+Church & Dwight (NYSE:CHD – Get Free Report) last posted its quarterly earnings data on Friday, July 28th.
 The company reported $0.92 EPS for the quarter, topping analysts’ consensus estimates of $0.79 by $0.13.
-The firm had revenue of $1.45 billion for the quarter, compared to analysts’ expectations of $1.42 billion.
-Church & Dwight had a return on equity of 21.12% and a net margin of 7.93%.
-The company’s quarterly revenue was up 9.7% on a year-over-year basis.
-During the same period in the prior year, the firm posted $0.76 earnings per share.
-On average, equities research analysts predict that Church & Dwight Co., Inc. will post 3.17 earnings per share for the current fiscal year.
+Church & Dwight had a net margin of 7.93% and a return on equity of 21.12%.
+The firm had revenue of $1.45 billion during the quarter, compared to analyst estimates of $1.42 billion.
+During the same quarter last year, the business posted $0.76 EPS.
+The company’s revenue was up 9.7% on a year-over-year basis.
+On average, research analysts forecast that Church & Dwight Co., Inc. will post 3.17 earnings per share for the current fiscal year.

-The company also recently announced a quarterly dividend, which will be paid on Friday, September 1st.
-Shareholders of record on Tuesday, August 15th will be issued a $0.2725 dividend.
+The firm also recently announced a quarterly dividend, which will be paid on Friday, September 1st.
+Shareholders of record on Tuesday, August 15th will be paid a dividend of $0.2725 per share.
 The ex-dividend date is Monday, August 14th.
 This represents a $1.09 annualized dividend and a yield of 1.17%.
 Church & Dwight’s dividend payout ratio (DPR) is presently 60.56%.

 Church & Dwight Co, Inc develops, manufactures, and markets household, personal care, and specialty products.
 It operates in three segments: Consumer Domestic, Consumer International, and Specialty Products Division.
 The company offers cat litters, carpet deodorizers, laundry detergents, and baking soda, as well as other baking soda based products under the ARM & HAMMER brand; condoms, lubricants, and vibrators under the TROJAN brand; stain removers, cleaning solutions, laundry detergents, and bleach alternatives under the OXICLEAN brand; toothbrushes under the SPINBRUSH brand; home pregnancy and ovulation test kits under the FIRST RESPONSE brand; depilatories under the NAIR brand; oral analgesics under the ORAJEL brand; laundry detergents under the XTRA brand; gummy dietary supplements under the L'IL CRITTERS and VITAFUSION brands; dry shampoos under the BATISTE brand; water flossers and showerheads under the WATERPIK brand; cold shortening and relief products under the ZICAM brand; oral care products under the THERABREATH brand; and acne treatment products under the HERO brand.